 Do many people rent in Germany?

-While most countries swing strongly in favor of either renting or buying your home, the options are balanced in Germany, with just under half the population renting their accommodation.
+While most countries swing strongly in favor of either renting or buying your home, the options are balanced in Germany; just under half the population renting their accommodation.
 More than half of the population live in apartments, making detached family houses somewhat harder to find, particularly in urban areas.

-Living in Munich can be expensive; the city has the highest rents, but a 2017 study by the Hans Bockler Foundation found that Bonn was the city where renters spent the largest proportion of their salaries on housing costs, at 30.3%.
+Living in Munich can be expensive; the city has the highest rents.
+A 2017 study by the Hans Bockler Foundation found that Bonn was the city where renters spent the largest proportion of their salaries on housing costs, at 30.3%.

 Should you rent or buy?

-House prices and rents have risen dramatically in Germany in the last decade, and that trend shows no sign of abating.
+House prices and rents have risen dramatically in Germany in the last decade.
+That trend shows no sign of abating.
 In 2017, rents on new contracts rose by 4.5%, slightly down on the 4.9% recorded in 2016.

 There are no restrictions for expats looking to purchase a property, making it an attractive investment for many expats planning on staying three years or more – i.e. long enough to outweigh the purchase costs.
 Find out more in Expatica’s guide to buying a home in Germany.